S1mplector/Lamplight/README.md

 - **Manage past entries**
   - List entries with date, mood, and title
   - View, edit, or delete any entry from the TUI
+- **Search your history**
+  - Filter by date range, mood (number/keyword), and text query
+  - Search within the active notebook or across all notebooks

 - **Polished terminal UI**
   - Flicker-free header with subtle animation